Plan 9 from Outer Space: Production details and special effects

 The film's "iconic" flying saucers have been variously identified as paper plates or hubcaps.
-But according to the documentary Flying Saucers Over Hollywood, The Plan 9 Companion (1991), they were actually a recognizable plastic model kit, first issued in 1952 by toy manufacturer Paul Lindberg's Lindberg Line model kit company: this was the first science fiction plastic model kit produced (product #517).
+But according to the documentary Flying Saucers Over Hollywood, The Plan 9 Companion (1992), they were actually a recognizable plastic model kit, first issued in 1952 by toy manufacturer Paul Lindberg's Lindberg Line model kit company: this was the first science fiction plastic model kit produced (product #517).
 Roughly matching the era's popular image of UFOs, the saucer model was disk-shaped with a clear dome on top.
 Under the kit dome was a little green alien pilot.
 This pilot figure was not used in the film.
 Its multiple flying saucers were painted metallic silver, including the domes.
 Two slightly modified versions of the Lindberg kit are used in Plan 9s UFO scenes.

 Footage of Los Angeles is used to ground the otherworldly events in a realistic setting.
 As a resident, Wood was likely familiar with the shooting locations.
 The scene where the military fires at the flying saucers is actual military stock footage.
+The Pentagon office depicted includes a U.S. map with the sign of the Atchison, Topeka & Santa Fe Railroad; the same map appears in Baghdad After Midnight (1954), also filmed at Quality Studios; it was probably a Quality Studios background prop.

 Harry Thomas, the film's makeup man, was incensed when Wood refused to follow his suggestions for the aliens' appearance.
 Thomas had created some rubber chin appliances to elongate their faces, as well as "cat's eyes" contact lenses and green wigs to lend them a more unearthly appearance.
 But Wood told him they did not have enough time for Thomas's suggestions, which led Thomas to withdraw his name from the film's credits.
 "I was really mad at Wood", he said years later in interviews.

 The male alien Eros is apparently named after Eros, the Greek god of love.
 Craig suggests that the female alien's name, Tanna, invokes the name of another Greek deity: Thanatos, god of death.

-The Pentagon office depicted includes a U.S. map with the sign of the Atchison, Topeka & Santa Fe Railroad.
-The same map appears in Baghdad After Midnight (1954), also filmed at Quality Studios; it was probably a Quality Studios background prop.
+In his posthumously published autobiography, Hollywood Rat Race (1998), Wood described the inclusion of the Solaronite bomb in the film's storyline as thus: "We had been shooting eight days on a twelve-day schedule before I came up with the ending.
+After all, in the screenplay I had already given my audience spaceships, a space war, weird people, supersonic grave robbers, and the destruction of Hollywood.
+Where was the topper?
+Kathy and I found one, and that's where the Solarnite Bomb came into being[...]
+Not a cliff hanger, which all action stories should have, but the final topper, which is greater than all the others."